Approach Considerations

 A topical anesthetic (ie, proparacaine, tetracaine) may facilitate the slit-lamp examination.
 Severe photophobia that causes blepharospasm may require instillation of a cycloplegic agent (ie, cyclopentolate [Cyclogyl], homatropine) 20-30 minutes prior to examination.

-Perform fluorescein instillation and examination with blue light.
+Perform fluorescein instillation and examination with a cobalt blue light.
 Fluorescein can permanently stain soft contact lenses.
-Do not forget to remove such lenses before applying the stain.
+Do not forget to remove any contact lenses before applying the stain.

-Fluorescein is applied using a paper strip applicator that is gently placed over the inferior cul-de-sac of the eye and allowing saline or anesthetic solution to drop into the eye.
+Fluorescein is applied using a paper strip applicator that is wet with saline and is gently placed over the inferior cul-de-sac of the eye.
 Once the patient blinks, the dye is spread over the cornea.

-Corneal foreign body with cobalt blue lighting showing abrasion.
-If the patient has suffered penetrating ocular trauma, then leaking aqueous humor may be seen (Seidel sign).
+If the patient has suffered penetrating ocular trauma, leaking aqueous humor may be seen (Seidel sign).
 Examine the anterior chamber for evidence of iritis (cells and flare).

 Histologic Findings